swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2AddStorage.png)

 8. On **Step 5** page, you can choose a friendly name for your instance by clicking "Add Tag", and entering "Name" for the key, and "my-first-EC2" for the value.
 This Name key, more correctly known as a tag, will appear in the console once the instance launches.
 It makes it easy to keep track of running machines in a complex environment.
-Create additional tags similar for the ones you used for the key pair previously- give a user and grant key to this machine, and enter the same values.
+Create additional tags similar for the ones you used for the key pair previously - give a user and grant key to this machine, and enter the same values.
 When ready, click **Next: Configure Security Group**.

 ![EC2AddTags](/images/hpc-aws-parallelcluster-workshop/EC2AddTags-3.png)

 9. On **Step 6** page, you will be prompted to create a new security group, which will be your firewall rules.
 Provide a name for your new security group.

-**NOTE** for the purpose of this lab use your "[Your initials]-sec-group".
+**NOTE**: For the purpose of this lab use your "[Your initials]-sec-group".

 ![EC2ConfigSecGroups](/images/hpc-aws-parallelcluster-workshop/EC2ConfigSecGroups.png)